Blackcipher101/Blackcipher101/README.md

 Hi there I don't know why would you check up on me coz nobody does :cry:.
 So right now I am working on Deep Learning and ROS.
 I am also been looking up articles on India's origin story and Cultures of India.
-If you dont find me infront of the screen I will neck-deep in books based on astronomy :satellite: or hitting the gym :muscle:.
+If you dont find me infront of the screen I will neck-deep in books based on astronomy :satellite:.

 - I am from Goa, India.:india: